Consider the below factors while planning your long-term holiday with a 9 to 5 job.

 Step 4: Planning Other things

-Search for nearby supermarts, hospitals, vegetable shops, etc.
+Search for nearby supermarkets, hospitals, vegetable shops, etc.

 Where I stayed in Goa ?